 The POWs were officially liberated on September 15, 1045, and taken to Wakayama, Japan, where – after being stripped of their clothing and deloused – they boarded the U.S.S.
 Consolation.
 It was on the ship that the doctors determined he had beriberi and was malnourished.
 He was returned to the Philippine Islands until it was determined that he was healthy enough to return to the United States.
 He sailed on the U.S.S.
-Marine Shark arriving at San Francisco on November 1, 1945.
+Marine Shark arriving in San Francisco on November 1, 1945.
 He was discharged, from the army, on April 11, 1946.

 After the war, Tansell returned to Kentucky, married, Helen Foy, and became the father of two children.
 He also returned to farming.
 According to his family, he never spoke to anyone, except his father, about what he had gone through as a POW.